Frequently Asked Questions

-A: Can I come to this program from jail or under court order?
+A: Can Robin help me if I am in jail or under court order?

-Well, that depends on why you want to come to us.
-We do not take violent offenders or people only interested in the program because they have to come.
-ALL of our participants are sincere in their desire to get clean and to discover their full potentials as human beings.
-If this describes you, then sure… let’s talk.
-Most judges and probation officers will accept our program as satisfying residential inpatient treatment requirements.
-It won’t seem like it from how the order is written, but they do.
-That is because our program exceeds the requirements they are attempting to meet.
+Well, that depends on why you want to come see me, or have me come see you.
+I do not work with those only interested in services because they are required.
+If you have a sincere in desire to get clean, to heal your life, and to discover your full potential as a human being, then we should talk.
+I have visited people in jail before in Sonoma County.
+I would be willing to travel for consultations, for a fee.
+I charge $2000 per day plus transpertaion costs.
+Many judges and probation officers will welcome my input and reports, but my services alone will not satisfy court orders into residential inpatient treatment facilities.
+The program I may describe for you very well might.
+(It won’t seem like it from how the order is written, but sometimes they do.
+That is because our program exceeds the requirements they are attempting to meet.)

 A: Who are my Treatment Providers?

-Your Provider Team is comprised of qualified experts in addiction recovery and also in their own principal fields of study.
+If you live in Sonoma County, your recommended Provider Team will likely be comprised of qualified experts in addiction recovery and also in their own principal fields of study.
 A critical factor in addiction treatment success, science has shown, is the use of qualified treatment providers.
-CHI only sub-contracts to clinically trained, licensed, highly-educated, and skilled providers.
-Every member of your Provider Team— your certified addiction acupuncturists, your certified nutritionists, and your therapists—are highly skilled and educationally advanced professionals.
+Robin only refers to clinically trained, licensed, highly-educated, and skilled providers.
+Your certified addiction acupuncturists, your certified nutritionist, AOD Counsleors and your therapists—are highly skilled and educationally advanced professionals.
 All psychotherapy is provided by Marriage and Family Therapists or PhD psychologists with focused training in Cognitive-Behavioral Therapy and Family Systems Therapy.
-We do not work with “Addiction Counselors” in any of our principal treatment roles.

 A: All providers are self-employed, independent contract workers who are required to maintain their own building and malpractice insurances, offices, tax duties, and appointment calendars.
-CHI Recovery, Inc. will not accept any managerial or employer liability or obligation for any participating affiliate.
+Robin Stuart does not accept any managerial or employer liability or obligation for any referral she makes.